Carpal Tunnel Pain in Washington DC?

 In addition to questions about what carpal tunnel syndrome feels like, patients often wonder how they developed the condition.
 Typically, the cause of carpal tunnel syndrome isn’t completely evident.
 However, some patients are able to recall an injury to the wrist that caused the symptoms to develop shortly after.
 Certain occupations have also been shown to contribute to the development of the condition with jobs that involve long-term use of vibrating instruments and the repetitious use of the hands and wrist topping the list.
 Finally, metabolic disorders involving the pituitary and thyroid gland can also contribute to its development.

 Depending on the activity, carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon.
 Unfortunately, many health care professionals only focus on the site of pain when the problem actually lies elsewhere.
 In fact, it has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine.
 This is often why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.
 While carpal tunnel is more common in the dominant hand, it is also nearly 3 times more common in women due to the size of the tunnel itself.

 What are the Best Treatments Available?

-At Friendship Heights Chiropractic in Washington DC we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
-If you would like more information about carpal tunnel or to schedule a consultation, contact our clinic today.
+At Friendship Heights Chiropractic in Washington, DC we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
+If you would like more information about carpal tunnel or schedule a consultation, contact our clinic today.